Siltaar/doc_crawler.py/README.md

 based on regular expression matching (typically against their extension).

 ## Features
-Documents can be listed to the output or downloaded (with the `--download` argument).
+Documents can be listed on the standard output or downloaded (with the `--download` argument).

 To address real life situations, one can log activity and follow the progress (with `--verbose`). \
 Also, the search can be limited to one page (with the `--single-page` argument).